caulagi/blog/_posts/secret-sauce.md

 No. Try again; take a moment.

 None of them.
-In other words, all of the above services had occasional errors.
+All of the above services had occasional errors.
 Yes, even the managed services that were thousands of US dollars every month.
 DNS lookup failed, we were unable to connect to database, keylookup failed, publishing to Rabbitmq failed, rendering templates from local disk failed, etc.